mabittar/market-watch/readme.md

 - Stock_values sould be persisted and retrieved only for request_data dates?
 Or must be filled for all dates?
 - What's status and purchased_status for?
+- MarketWatch has robot restriction and IP blocks.
+There is another source for desired information or interface to retreive data?

 ## TODO: